shivajid/PaLMAPI/README.md

 # Vertex PaLM API
 This repo has examples of interacting with the PaLM API.
-We use the python streamlit library to interact with the API.
+I use the python streamlit library to interact with the API.

 ## Install